MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/call-using-microsoft-teams.md

     :::image type="content" source="media/teams-dialer-add-participant.png" alt-text="Screenshot that shows the Add people icon and the search box to add a participant to the call.":::

 1. Select **Call** to place the call.
+   When the call is answered, a voice message is played to inform the other participants about the new participant.

 > [!NOTE]
-> You can add up to 20 participants to a call.
+>- You can add up to 20 participants to a call.
+>- You can remove a participant from the call by selecting the three-dot menu (**&hellip;**) next to the participant's name and selecting **Remove**.
+This option is available only when there are more than two participants in the call.

 ## View phone call activities

-After you make or receive a call, a phone call activity is recorded in the following places:
+After you make or receive a call, a phone call activity is recorded.

-- If the call is associated with a record:
+- If the call is associated with a record, the phone call activity is displayed in the following locations:
-    - The phone call activity is displayed on the timeline of the record.
+    - On the timeline of the record.
-    - On the **My Activities** page, where the **Regarding** field displays the linked record.
+    - On the **My Activities** page.
+The **Regarding** column on the page displays the linked record.

 - If the call is not associated with any record:
     - A phone call activity is created and displayed only on the **Activities** page.